CARES Act Funding (2020)

 Less than half time 1-5 credits $200

-Pell Grant-eligible students will also receive the across-the-board distribution noted above.
+- Pell Grant-eligible students received the across-the-board distribution noted above.
 For example, a full time Pell Grant-eligible student would receive $875.

 EMERGENCY GRANTS for students: approximately $242,443 (25%)

-- Emergency grants will be distributed to eligible students through a simple application and award process based on the six coronavirus criteria (food, housing, course materials, technology, health care & child care).
-Grants are limited to a maximum of $1,000 per student.
-For the CARES Act emergency grant information and application go to: ridgewater.edu/cares-act-application
+- Emergency grants were distributed to eligible students through a simple application and award process based on the six coronavirus criteria (food, housing, course materials, technology, health care & child care).
+Grants were limited to a maximum of $1,000 per student.
+For the CARES Act emergency grant information and application from 2020 go to: ridgewater.edu/cares-act-application.
+As of July 15, 2020 Ridgewater College has granted $189,446 to students adversely affected by COVID-19 in the form of emergency grants.

 - What methods were used to determine which students received Financial Aid Grants and how much they would receive?

-Ridgewater College is following the eligibility criteria established by the CARES Act and HEERF.
+Ridgewater College followed the eligibility criteria established by the CARES Act and HEERF.
 The distribution plan developed considered Pell-grant eligibility and across-the-board grants.
 Our Minnesota State approved plan is available below for reference:

-- How will CARES Act funds be distributed to eligible students?
+- How were CARES Act funds in 2020 distributed to eligible students?

-Funds will be distributed using existing financial aid mechanisms, which include direct deposit or check.
-Checks will be mailed to student’s permanent address we have on file if direct deposit has not been set up.
+Funds were distributed using existing financial aid mechanisms, which included direct deposit or check.
+Checks were mailed to the student’s permanent address on file if direct deposit has not been set up.

 Direct deposit is the most secure way to receive your payment.
-Sign up through E-Services by May 12 if you want to utilize this option for the across-the-board and Pell-grant eligible awards being disbursed.
-You’ll find this option in the Financial Aid section of E-Services.
+Students were encouraged to sign up for direct deposit through E-Services to utilize this option for the across-the-board and Pell-grant eligible awards being disbursed.
+(Go to the Financial Aid section of E-Services).

 No. Emergency financial aid grants under the CARES Act for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic, such as unexpected expenses for food, housing, course materials, technology, health care, or childcare, are qualified disaster relief payments under section 139 of the Internal Revenue Code.
 This grant is not included in your gross income.